-- Timeframe/years for the organization highlights: 1991 June 2018 - Jobs created or retained: 4,903 - Businesses assisted: 29 - Community revitalization projects assisted: 67 - Housing units developed and percentage developed for low-mod households: 9,384 - Total square footage of commercial or retail space developed: 979,900 - Total dollar amount loaned: \$187,569,823 - Total dollar amount invested: \$48,568,838
+Timeframe/years for the organization highlights: 1991 - June 2018

+Businesses assisted: 29

+Housing units developed and percentage developed for low-mod households: 9,384

+Total dollar amount loaned: \$187,569,823

+Total dollar amount invested: \$48,568,838

+Name: Calvin L. Holmes, President Email: cholmes@cclfchicago.org

+Website: www.cclfchicago.org

-Name: Calvin L. Holmes, President Email: cholmes@cclfchicago.org Phone: 312-252-0440 Website: www.cclfchicago.org Chicago Community Loan Fund (CCLF) was founded in 1991 by a group of visionary social-investment advocates to ensure that Chicagoland community developers would have a lender to turn to for harder-to-underwrite projects and enterprises.
+Chicago Community Loan Fund (CCLF) was founded in 1991 by a group of visionary social-investment advocates to ensure that Chicagoland community developers would have a lender to turn to for harder-to-underwrite projects and enterprises.
 Today, the fund continues its mission of providing flexible, affordable and responsible financing and technical assistance for community stabilization and development efforts and initiatives that benefit low- to moderate-income neighborhoods, families, and individuals throughout metropolitan Chicago.